 Yeah, exactly, and then engaging conversation it’s probably what’s the most important part… so, I think in the way Buffer can remove that barrier and allows you to spend more time actually doing that, and engaging in those conversations, as opposed to just spending time being there at every moment, where you think you might need to be.

 Sure… and, I’ve seen a lot of talk and debate recently over the various social media channels.
-I’ve seen a lot of people talk about the growth of Instagram, and maybe the decline of Twitter.
+I’ve seen a lot of people talk about the growth of Instagram with the ease of direct messaging with things like igdm, and maybe the decline of Twitter.
 Where would you say business should be focusing their efforts focusing on social media at the moment, or should they be covering all platforms?

 Yeah, you’re right.
 It’s always a really strong debate between the different platforms, and people having their own preferences.
 It’s always a fun debate to be part of.
 I think it’s two main things to it.
 First off, a business should always be where their audience is so, it doesn’t really matter what people would recommend.
 It’s really based on on where your clients are and where your audience is.